pi-engine/pi/README.md

 1. Modularization for functionality and applications
 2. Components for basic libraries and services for fundamental system functions
 3. Theming for presentation and appearance
-4. Templating for design friendly
+4. Design-friendly templating
 5. DevOps oriented architecture

-To get started, checkout http://www.xoopsengine.org!
+To get started, check out http://www.xoopsengine.org!